Blog

 3. Utility Transfers and Address Changes

-Setting up new utility services and transferring existing accounts can also involve connection fees and deposits.
+Setting up utilities, internet services, and account transfers can sometimes involve connection fees or deposits.

 Immediate Home Maintenance and Repair Expenses